PervazGolrang/Project6-CheckPoint-R82-enterprise-lab/README.md

 # Project 6 - Check Point R82 Enterprise Security Architecture

 This repository features a multi-ASN and multi-site VPN topology built in CML 2.9.0, focusing on Check Point **R82.00** and **R81.20**.
 Demonstrating ClusterXL HA, centralized management with SMS and SmartConsole, Zero Trust segmentation, and roting with OSPF and BGP.

 ---

-## About this lab
+## What this lab does

 This lab simulates a multi-site enterprise security infrastructure, using Check Point R82 and R82.10 Quantum Security Gateways:

-- **ClusterXL High Availability** - Active/Standby clustering with state synchronization
+- **ClusterXL High Availability** - Active/Standby clustering with bonded sync (eth2/3/4)
 - **Centralized Management** - Security Management Server (SMS) with SmartConsole administration
 - **VPN Communities** - Star topology hub-and-spoke site-to-site VPN
 - **Multi-Layer Security Policy** - Threat Prevention + Access Control with policy layers